Saturday, May 6, 2017

 If negative thought, ruminating, and cognitive lies go unchecked then the result could be a thought addiction, stronger negative thoughts and influential cognitive lies that turn into fact and truth while causing false emotions, and inappropriate behaviors or acting out.

 Distorted thoughts do not start at the thought level.
-If cognition is attempted to be corrected at the thought level then the mark has been missed.
+If cognition is attempted to be corrected at the thought level, then the mark has been missed.
 Thoughts are a byproduct of what is called negative core beliefs which are generated from one's mind code.
 Mind code is the accumulation of data accepted from life experiences and situations that turn into self-messages (aka core beliefs).
-If core beliefs are negative then one’s inner voice is negative.
+If core beliefs are negative, then one’s inner voice is negative.

 Personal Philosophy Restructuring is coaching method based on the understanding that your mind code influences the creation of core beliefs or self-messages which feed content to your inner voice.
 Your inner voice then produces and governs the formation of thoughts which determines and manifests in emotions and behaviors.

 To look at it a different way.
 Data gathered from life experiences and situations are accepted and stored in the subconscious mind (mind code, core beliefs, core values and core expectations).
 Subconscious data becomes conscious once the data passes into conscious awareness at the inner voice phase and thoughts are actually formed and generated through the inner voice statements.
 At this point, no one or the outside world can see or know what is occurring in your head.
-Thoughts influence and govern the production of behaviors, emotions, and reactions which everyone can see.
+Thoughts influence and govern the production of behaviors, emotions, and reactions which everyone can understand.

-So, when you change your core beliefs to positive and productive which will drastically interrupt the sequence just described resulting in altering your thoughts and subsequently you act and react differently as well as feel differently.
+So, when you change your core beliefs to positive and productive which will drastically interrupt the sequence just described resulting in altering your thoughts, and subsequently, you act and react differently as well as feel differently.

-Therefore if the data you absorb (aka mind code) from your life experiences are critical, hurtful, judging, lies, negative, or painful, your core beliefs will be self-critical, hurtful, self-judging, lies, negative, and full of pain and the end result will be that your behaviors tend to be inappropriate and not helpful in situations.
+Therefore, if the data you absorb (aka mind code) from your life experiences are critical, hurtful, judging, lies, negative, or painful your core beliefs will be self-critical, hurtful, self-judging, lies, negative, and full of pain and the end result will be that your behaviors tend to be inappropriate and not helpful in situations.
 Also, your emotions will be false based on distorted data.

 What can be done?